usnistgov/pyPRISM/docs/install.rst

 #.
 Other Internal Error

     Please file a bug report on GitHub.
-Please see :ref:`reports` for instructions on how to do this.
+Please see :ref:`contribute` for instructions on how to do this.